Average-Case Reductions for $k$-XOR and Tensor PCA: Introduction

 \begin{theorem}[Corollary of Thm.~\ref{thm:densifying_general}] Fix constants $k' \geq 2, \vareps \in (0,1)$, and $\defi > 0$.
 For some sufficiently large $k = k(k',\vareps)$, if there is \textbf{no} polynomial-time algorithm solving detection (resp. recovery) for $\xor k n m {\delta^\mathsf{xor}}$ with then there is \textbf{no} polynomial-time algorithm solving detection (resp. recovery) for $\tensorpca {k'} {n} {\delta^{\mathsf{tpca}}}$ and signal level

 \end{theorem}

-Our reductions are the first to trade off the signal strength $\delta$ against the number of equations $m$.
-Prior work giving reductions for $\kxor$ has instead considered search to decision reductions \cite{applebaum2012pseudorandom, bogdanov2019xor}, maps from dense to sparse coefficient vectors (i.e., $k = n \to O(1)$) \cite{bangachev2024near}, etc.

-As noted above, beyond this example, we give a broad family of reductions along the $(m,\delta)$ curve (\autoref{subsec:results_intro}).
-We also obtain reductions that \emph{change the tensor order $k$}:
+Theorem~\ref{thm:example} is part of a broader family of reductions along the $(m,\delta)$ curve (\autoref{subsec:results_intro}).
+We also obtain reductions that \emph{change the tensor order $k$}; for example:

-\begin{theorem}[Corollary of Thm.~\ref{thm:decrease_k_intro}] Let $P, Q$ be either of the following pairs: \begin{enumerate} \item $P$ is $\xor 5 n m \delta$ with $m = n^{7/2}$ and $\delta = n^{-\defi/2}$ (for any fixed $\defi > 0$), and $Q$ is $\xor 4 {n} {m'} {\delta'}$ with $m' = \Thetat\b(n^{2}\b)$ and $\delta' = \Thetat\b(n^{-\defi}\b)$; \item $P$ is $\tensorpca 7 n \delta$ with $\delta = n^{-7/4-\defi/2}$ (for any fixed $\defi > 0$), and $Q$ is $\tensorpca 4 {n} {\delta'}$ with $\delta' = \Thetat\b(n^{-1 - \defi}\b)$. \end{enumerate} If there is \textbf{no} polynomial-time algorithm solving detection (resp. recovery) for $P$, then there is \textbf{no} polynomial-time algorithm solving detection (resp. recovery) for $Q$. \end{theorem}
+\begin{theorem}[Corollary of Thm.~\ref{thm:decrease_k_intro}] Let $P, Q$ be either of the following pairs: \begin{enumerate} \item $P$ is $\xor 5 n m \delta$ with $m = n^{5/2}$ and $\delta = n^{-\defi/2}$ (for any fixed $\defi > 0$), and $Q$ is $\xor 4 {n} {m'} {\delta'}$ with $m' = \Thetat\b(n^{2}\b)$ and $\delta' = \Thetat\b(n^{-\defi}\b)$; \item $P$ is $\tensorpca 7 n \delta$ with $\delta = n^{-7/4-\defi/2}$ (for any fixed $\defi > 0$), and $Q$ is $\tensorpca 4 {n} {\delta'}$ with $\delta' = \Thetat\b(n^{-1 - \defi}\b)$. \end{enumerate} If there is \textbf{no} polynomial-time algorithm solving detection (resp. recovery) for $P$, then there is \textbf{no} polynomial-time algorithm solving detection (resp. recovery) for $Q$. \end{theorem}

-\paragraph{Technique.} Our reductions are built around an \emph{equation combination} primitive, which combines two input equations into a new $\kxork {k'}$ equation on the symmetric-difference support, implemented by multiplying two values in Eq.~\eqref{eq:canonical_kxor} (equiv. adding two equations over $\mathbb{F}_2$), see \autoref{sec:ideas} for the overview of main reduction ideas.
+\paragraph{Technique: equation resolution.} Our reductions are built around an \emph{equation resolution} primitive, which combines two input equations into a new $\kxork {k'}$ equation on the symmetric-difference support, implemented by multiplying two values in Eq.~\eqref{eq:canonical_kxor} (equiv. adding two equations over $\mathbb{F}_2$), see \autoref{sec:ideas} for the overview of main reduction ideas.
 Crucially, since we work in the average case, our reductions must map to the correct (approximately in total variation) output distribution.
+Thus, while forming linear combinations of $\kxor$ constraints is a standard operation (e.g., in Gaussian elimination or in proof systems for refuting $\kxor$; see \autoref{subsec:resolution_lit}), we use this primitive differently by designing resolution patterns that are distributionally correct.
 The same framework extends beyond binary equations, yielding analogous reductions for $k$-sparse $\lwe$ over larger fields $\mathbb{F}_q$ (\autoref{subsec:resolution_lwe}).